erf/elite/README.md

 This simple solution, somewhat inspired by a talk by Magnar Sveen and also Flutter, solved my problem and made my code neat.

-If not useful for others, maybe it can inspire for simpler solutions.

 ## API

 `el` create a DOM element with *html*, *attributes*, *events*, and *children*.